ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.md

 {{site.data.keyword.containershort_notm}} provides an environment to deploy highly available apps in containers that run in Kubernetes clusters.

-Skip this section if you have an existing `Standard` cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **mycluster-tpcr**, simply substitute with the name of your cluster. **Note the minimum required Kubernetes version of 1.21.**
+Skip this section if you have an existing cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **mycluster-tpcr**, simply substitute with the name of your cluster. **Note the minimum required Kubernetes version of 1.21.**
 {: tip}

 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.
 A **minimum Kubernetes version of 1.21 is required**.
 Make sure to select an appropriate version when creating the cluster.